OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/ProblemSolving.rst

 science problems due to a historical lack of success.
 If you have this problem, then to be successful in life you will need to find ways to get over what is obviously a mental block.
-You need to learn to transfer successful problem-solving strategies from one part of your life to other parts.
+You need to learn to transfer problem-solving strategies that you have found to be successful in one part of your life to the other parts.

 Levine uses examples of trying to repair a clothes dryer or a wobbly table.
 How to solve the problem might not be immediately obvious.
 The first step is to take the effort to look at the problem.
-In this example, it starts by opening the back of the dryer, or looking under the table.
+In these examples, it starts by opening the back of the dryer, or looking under the table.
-This initial investigation can often lead to a solution.
+This **initial investigation** can often lead to a solution.
 It is a matter of adopting the mental attitude of being willing to take the risk and the effort.
 Then it is a matter of working with the problem for awhile to see what can be done.
 At that point, a possible solution path might open up.
 But nothing can be solved unless you are willing to take the time and make the effort.
 All of the heuristics for solving problems start with that.